iiprodakts/anzii/packages/anzii/ROADMAP.md

 - Improved session management
 - Unit and integration tests coverage > 80%

----

-## **v2.0.0 — Advanced Features**

-**Target:** Q4 2025

-### Goals

-- Expand project to include role-based access
-- Add enterprise-level features
-- Improve developer experience

-### Features

-- Role-based authorization (`RBAC`)
-- Admin dashboard components
-- Analytics hooks for user events
-- CLI tool for project setup and scaffolding

 --- -->

 ## Notes

 - All target dates are **approximate** and may shift based on development priorities.
 - Community contributions are welcome!
-Check the [Contributing Guide](https://github.com/ntsakosurpriseanzii/tree/develop/packages/anzii/CONTRIBUTING.md) for details.
+Check the [Contributing Guide](https://github.com/ntsakosurpriseanzii/tree/develop/anzii/CONTRIBUTING.md) for details.
-- For up-to-date progress, see the [GitHub Issues](https://github.com/ntsakosurpriseanzii/tree/develop/packages/anzii/issues).
+- For up-to-date progress, see the [GitHub Issues](https://github.com/ntsakosurpriseanzii/tree/develop/anzii/issues).